Affiliate growth for 2023 - Plus stats for nerds

 Additionally, affiliate marketing is such a success in promoting online casino brands that there's almost impossible to find an online casino that is not partnered or offers some affiliate program.

-According to "Get Cake," affiliate marketing is used to engage with existing customers by 79% of the business (all industries).
+According to "Get Cake," affiliate marketing is used to engage with existing customers by 79% of the businesses (all industries).
 This means that affiliate marketing is not only about promoting, brand recognition, and discovery; it is also about engaging fidelity and retention, which are vital aspects to have in any successful business.

 This, to the eyes of investors, represents a safe bet to place more capital into making favorable decisions towards accelerating the already fast growth of this market.